Woman doing exercise for heart health at her desk

 Medically reviewed on July 20, 2022 by Jordan Stachel, M.S., RDN, CPT.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 For many people who work desk jobs, a typical workday involves a whopping eight hours (or more!) of sitting at a desk—broken up with the occasional coffee run, power walk to lunch, or even a sprint to your next meeting.
 If you’re one of the millions of people working from home, you might be sitting at your desk for even longer.
+This sedentary behavior, often devoid of cardiovascular exercise, can have negative effects on heart health.

 With remote work here to stay, new health risks are a concern.
 Experts expect to see an increase in sedentary behavior as professionals choose to stay remote, and living a sedentary lifestyle can increase your risk of chronic conditions like heart disease, the leading cause of death for both men and women in the United States.